That’s a question many people are asking.

 To qualify for Universal Credit you must:

-- Be under Pension age, and so is your partner (you can claim Pension Credit if not)
+- Be under Pension age, (if both you and your partner are pension age you can claim Pension Credit)

 - Not have savings / capital of £16,000 or more